propbank/propbank-release/README.md

 ### Are there train/dev/test splits?

 *Please use pre-existing splits to make sure your results are valid*.
 We'll try to keep as much information as possible in docs/evaluation to make this as easy as possible.
 Most of these corpora have well-established train/dev/splits that should be followed.

+### A very minor caveat about "the empty parse"

+A single sentence -- sentence 12 in ```ontonotes/nw/p2.5_c2e/00/p2.5_c2e_0034```  -- has no surface tokens.
+The official released parse is simply ```(TOP (S (NP-SBJ (-NONE- *PRO*))))```.
+This should not pose any issue if you are using the provided ".gold_skel" files.
+However, if you do your own mapping from ".prop" files to surface forms, this may violate otherwise reasonable assumptions about the data, as discarding that sentence will make our sentence numberings incorrect.